cmtliton/Productbook/README.md

 # Productbook
-- Easiest way to manage your products
+- The Easiest way to manage your products
 # Features
  - A Desktop Application for Managing Stock/Inventory
  - App is awesome!